-Our program in Social Psychology focuses on decision making and implicit cognition.
-Students will gain a broad knowledge of psychology in general through coursework and a detailed knowledge of social psychological research by working in Dr. Hantula’s Decision Making Lab and/or Dr. Karpinski’s Cognition and Implicit Attitude (The Temple CIA) lab.
+Our program in Social Psychology prepares students to be skilled social psychological researchers and data analysts.
+Students will gain a broad knowledge of psychology in general through coursework and a detailed knowledge of social psychological research by conducting research in their mentor’s lab.
 Students in our program receive training in multiple research methods and advanced statistical techniques.

-For more details, prospective applicants are encouraged to explore the web pages of social faculty to get a closer look at the research topics that are currently being investigated.
+For more details, prospective applicants are encouraged to explore the faculty web pages to get a closer look at the research topics that are currently being investigated.
 A strong fit between an applicant’s research interests and those of a specific social faculty member is a very important aspect of the admissions process.

 For further information or questions concerning the Doctoral Program in Social Psychology, contact:

 - Chelsea Helion, Ph.D.: New faculty as of July 2019 - Currently Accepting Graduate Students for Fall 2019

 - Johanna Jarcho, Ph.D.: New faculty as of July 2018 - Currently Accepting Graduate Students for Fall 2019

 For information on how to apply to the Brain and Cognitive Sciences program, please visit the Psychology Graduate Bulletin.